Best Mattress

 Confusing?
 Find out if a firm mattress is right for you, in my guide here.

-3. Silentnight Classic “Sofia” – £379
+5. Silentnight Classic “Sofia” – Best Pocket Sprung

-Silentnight are one of the older, more established brands that most Brits have heard of.
 The Classic 1200 aka the Sofia, is perhaps their best selling and most well-known mattress.
 Why is it called the 1200?
 Because that refers to the number of springs inside this mid-range mattress.

-Pros and cons of the Silentnight Classic 1200 (Sofia):
+Overview: Silentnight Classic 1200 (Sofia):

 • Best pocket sprung mattress you can buy